luka-j/stories/README.md

 paragraph of this section.
 Developers writing books are not expected to use variables starting and ending with an underscore.

-Only special variable present by default at this moment is the chapter counter, \_\_chapter\_\_.
-It is 1-based index of the current chapter and is  incremented on each chapter ending and fetched on each chapter beginning.
+Special variables present by default at this moment are the chapter counter, \_\_chapter\_\_ and line counter \_\_line\_\_.
+Chapter counter is 1-based index of the current chapter and is  incremented on each chapter ending and fetched on each chapter beginning.
 If chapter counter is larger than chapter count, book is regarded as finished.
+Line counter uses line count which is part of Line object to keep track of last executed line, and upon resume it loads first line whose line count is less or equal to the value of \_\_line\_\_.

 ## Syntax and statements